Amcariza Foundation

 Read More

-We are delighted to resurrect Amcariza Foundation.
+After may years of hiatus, we are delighted to resurrect Amcariza Foundation.

 Amcariza Foundation, was first registered and recognised as a charity by HMRC (UK Her Majesty’s Revenue & Customs) in 24 January 2014 .
 Since then, we have been seeking to raise an excess of £5000 in order to get a registered UK charity license from the Charities Commission in the UK.
 Without this amount, no charity can get registered ( for evidence see here).